salman-CS50/project2/README.md

 This project was created from local system.

-to initialize a .git file to track changes:
+To initialize a .git file to track changes:
     git init(Add a new .git file to the current working directory)